 We now turn our attention to the numerical results of the $2\to2$ elastic cross sections among the quarks/antiquarks.
 For this we have shown in Figs.~\ref{fig.xsection}(a)-(y), the variation of the isospin-averaged total $qq\to qq$ and $q\qbar\to q\qbar$ cross sections along with their total as a function of center of mass energy $\rs$.
 The cross sections are calculated for different combinations of the temperature-CCP tuple ($T,\mu_5$) and the graphs have been arranged on a discretized $T-\mu_5$ plane capturing the different stages of pseudo-chiral phase transition.
-In those panels/subfigures of Fig.~\ref{fig.xsection}, the CCP (temperature) increases along the horizontally-rightward (vertically-upward) direction as indicated by large font texts at the bottom and left margin of the figure.
+In those panels/subfigures of Fig.~\ref{fig.xsection}, the CCP (temperature) increases along the horizontally rightward (vertically upward) direction as indicated by large font texts at the bottom and left margin of the figure.

-In Fig.~\ref{fig.xsection}, we first notice a temperature and CCP dependent threshold of the centre of mass energy $\rs_\text{min}=2M(T,\mu_5)$.
-The threshold $\rs_\text{min}$ decreases significantly with the increase in temperature as we move vertically-upward from lower to higher panels.
-The CCP dependence of $\rs_\text{min}$ is weaker as compared to the $T$-dependence as can be seen if we move horizontally-rightward from left to right panels.
-These behaviour is easily understandable from the $T$ and $\mu_5$ dependence of $M(T,\mu_5)$ in Fig.~\ref{fig.M}(a).
+In Fig.~\ref{fig.xsection}, we first notice a temperature and CCP dependent threshold of the center of mass energy $\rs_\text{min}=2M(T,\mu_5)$.
+The threshold $\rs_\text{min}$ decreases significantly with the increase in temperature as we move vertically upward from lower to higher panels.
+The CCP dependence of $\rs_\text{min}$ is weaker as compared to the $T$-dependence as can be seen if we move horizontally rightward from left to right panels.
+These behavior is easily understandable from the $T$ and $\mu_5$ dependence of $M(T,\mu_5)$ in Fig.~\ref{fig.M}(a).